This post has been updated. It originally published on September 27, 2017.

-A recent report found that about 20 percent of teenagers in the U.S. have had at least one concussion.
+A recent 2017 report in the Journal of the American Medical Association found that about 20 percent of teenagers in the US have had at least one concussion.
 It might be comforting to know that only six percent had more than that, though that’s only because it’s easier to treat a one-time injury as a past problem.
 One concussion can be dismissed, and maybe with good reason.
 But plenty of people aren’t square on what the potential dangers of one head injury are, or even how to get help after they get hurt.

 “Most people assume that the only treatment for concussion is prescribed rest,” says Anthony Kontos, Research Director at the UPMC Sports Medicine Concussion Program.
 The reality is that his research and others’ shows that rest might actually have negative consequences for some people, many of whom would benefit more from active rehabilitation.
 This isn’t to say that all concussed people should seek out exercise; the point is, it’s not a one-size-fits-all sort of injury.
 Depending on the individual’s specific circumstances, Kontos says, there are targeted interventions for nutrition, stress management, vision, and physical exertion—among many other things—that can improve recovery.